newtonresearch/newton-connection/ReadMe.md

 NCX allows you to backup information from a Newton device to your Mac desktop, import and export Dates, Names, Notes and NewtonWorks, install packages and use your Mac desktop keyboard to enter text on your Newton device.

-It works with the [Einstein emulator](https://github.com/pguyot/Einstein/tree/2017.2.extr) too!
+It works with the [Einstein emulator](https://github.com/pguyot/Einstein) too!

-The built application is on the [Newton Research](https://www.newtonresearch.org/connection/) site.

-By Simon Bell <simon@newtonresearch.org>.

 BUILD INFO
 ----
 The NCX.xcodeproj builds the NCX app.
-Here at the Newton Research labs we use Xcode 8.
+Here at the Newton Research labs we used Xcode 8.
 The project depends on these frameworks:

 * [Newton.framework](https://github.com/newtonresearch/newton-framework).
 This provides a NewtonScript environment for data imported from a tethered Newton device.
 You can use the framework included here, or build your own and link against that.
 Make an Xcode workspace that includes NCX and the Newton framework for an easier debug life.